CSCfi/ansible-role-stress/README.md

 Requirements
 ------------

-  * Only tested on CentOS 7, should also work on 6, should be trivial to port for e.g. Ubuntu
+  * Only tested on CentOS 7.
+Should also work on Ubuntu

 Role variables
 --------------